element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 1. Request and retrieval of banking documents with daily statements (Ebics request and response) through an Ebics banking client, e.g. [ebics-java-client].
 The client
 2. Pre-Processing of the Ebics Response, which is an XML document.
 Pre-processing is necessary to off-load as much as possible from expensive proof-generation and to keep the proof-code flexible.
 Pre-processing is done with script 'data/checkResponse.sh'
-3. Present data from previous step and the private key of the client to the proover, and generate proof of computation (a STARK) and produce the [Receipt] which contains balance, currency date and accountnumber.
+3. Present data from the previous step and the private key of the client to the prover, and generate proof of computation (a STARK) and produce the [Receipt] which contains balance, currency date and account-number.
 4. A generic risc0 based verifier can check the proof, thus the above account data can be trusted.
 5. On-chain integration (validation) of the proof-system using the Substrate Off-Chain-Worker.